 14.1.
 STUDENT CONDUCT

 University Council’s policies and guidelines govern the conduct required from graduate students.
-Graduate student academic and non-academic misconduct will be dealt with according to the respective University Council procedures.
-There is an onus on every graduate student to inform themselves on what does or does not constitute misconduct by familiarizing themselves with University Council’s:
+Graduate student academic and non-academic misconduct administered in accordance with the respective University Council procedures.
+Every graduate student is required to inform themselves on what does or does not constitute misconduct by familiarizing themselves with the University Council’s:

 14.2.
 CONFLICT OF INTEREST